-- All our staff recognise that children looked after, previously looked after children (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order), care leavers and children with a social worker are more vulnerable than other children.
+All our staff recognise that children looked after, previously looked after children (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order), care leavers and children with a social worker are more vulnerable than other children.
 These children often have poorer educational outcomes; therefore, ensuring their wellbeing, safety and welfare, helping them to reach their potential which also includes the looked after child who is moving on is paramount.
-The school/college will also ensure that care leavers are supported with pathways including liaison with the local authority where a personal advisor will be appointed and a full working relationship is maintained with the Kirklees Virtual School head teacher in respect of all pupils at the school who are subject of 'looked after' status or have a social worker.
-The Virtual School team can be contacted at kirklees.gov.uk or by calling 01484 225180. - Governing bodies of maintained schools and proprietors of academies must appoint a designated teacher and should work with local authorities to promote the educational achievements of registered pupils who are looked after, designated teachers have responsibility for promoting the educational achievements of children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside of England and Wales.
-(Children and Social work Act 2017).
-The designated teacher will have appropriate training and the relevant qualifications, and experience.
+The school/college will also ensure that care leavers are supported with pathways including liaison with the local authority where a personal advisor will be appointed and a full working relationship is maintained with the Kirklees Virtual School head teacher in respect of all pupils at the school who are subject of 'looked after' status or have worker.
+The а social Virtual School team can be contacted at kirklees.virtualschool@kirklees.gov.uk or by calling 01484 225180.